-Today, Brotherhood is owned by a South American wine consortium and gets grapes from mostly New York but really everywhere.
+Today, Brotherhood is owned by a South American wine consortium and purchases grapes from around the United States, although New York fruit seem to get a special focus.
 I didn’t learn its production numbers, but I get the sense they do a lot of custom crush and bottling for other NY wineries.
 Brotherhood doesn’t own any vineyards though, so don’t show up expecting long rows of picture-perfect vines.

 Brotherhood has a religious connection in their history, but not what you might think.
 No, they never had monks planting vines or stomping grapes.
-It’s much better than that – one of their founders sold wine to a cult!
+It’s much better than that – the name was inspired by what might be considered a religious cult.

-See, not far from them was spiritual commune called “the Brotherhood of New Life”.
+Not far from the winery was spiritual commune called “the Brotherhood of New Life”.
 This community had some interesting ideas, among which was that God is bisexual (I swear, I’m not making this up) and promoting the use tobacco.
-Anyway, one of the winery owners liked this name so much he adopted part of it, hence the winery became “Brotherhood”.

 If you’re going to visit, make sure to do a tour first.
 The cellars – also dating back to 1839 – and are so big they actually doubled as a bomb shelter.
 PS – if you MUST utilize a bomb shelter, this is the one to stay in because it’s stocked with some of the most massive wine barrels that I’ve ever seen.
 The tour lasts about half an hour but it’s definitely worth it.

 As for the wines, they are most famous for their Rieslings (a lot of fruit comes from Wagner Vineyards) but they sell everything from sweet wines to port-styles to Carménère and Pinot Noir.
 Their port-style has consistently been my favorite, although I’ve also enjoyed their carménère and pinot noir.